gchq/stroom-docs/content/en/releases/v07.08/breaking-changes.md

 The new implementation of Stroom-Proxy is not compatible with previous versions.
 It uses a different structure for its local repository.
-Therefor you **CANNOT** deploy Stroom-Proxy v7.8 on top of a previous Stroom-Proxy version as it will be unable to process existing stored data that has not yet been forwarded.
+Therefore you **CANNOT** deploy Stroom-Proxy v7.8 on top of a previous Stroom-Proxy version as it will be unable to process existing stored data that has not yet been forwarded.

 You have two options: